 When you know a power outage is at the door, you can use immediate mode.
 All sessions will be disconnected, all running transactions will be rolled back, the database will not wait for existing database users to disconnect before proceeding, and the database will be shut down.
 No instance recovery is needed during this next startup.

 Issue the command SHUTDOWN with an IMMEDIATE clause to shut down a database immediately.

 - Abort Mode:

-When you want to shut down the database immediately within seconds without any active transactions then you can use this abort method.
-Hereafter the statement has been released, no new connections or transactions are permitted to be initiated.
-The Oracle database automatically terminates all current client SQL statements and does not wait for existing database users to disconnect.
-Transactions that have not been committed will not roll back.
-All linked users are automatically disconnected by the database.
+When you want to shut down the database immediately within seconds without any active transactions, you can use the abort method.
+Hereafter, the statement has been released, and no new connections or transactions are permitted to be initiated.
+The Oracle Database automatically terminates all current client SQL statements and does not wait for existing database users to disconnect.
+Transactions that have not been committed will not be rolled back.
+All linked users are automatically disconnected from the database.